Forearm Brace

 Firm Compression With Two Adjustable Straps

-• Lay it flat under the part of the arm you want to support, with the splints lying along the sides.
+• Lay it flat under the part of the arm you want to support, with the splints running along each side.

-• Wrap the material around and fasten the two hook‑and‑loop straps, one towards each end.
+• Wrap the brace around the arm and fasten the two hook‑and‑loop straps, one near each end.

-• Helps control mild swelling by applying gentle pressure to the soft tissues.
+• Control mild swelling by applying gentle pressure to the soft tissues.

-• Helps you feel how your wrist and forearm are positioned without having to look, which can make it easier to avoid slipping into the wrist positions that usually cause you pain.
+• Make you more aware of your wrist and forearm position, making it easier to avoid moving into wrist positions that tend to cause pain.

-The two straps wrap fully around your arm and can each be tightened or loosened to adjust how firm the compression feels and how securely the brace sits.
-The brace should feel snug and secure, but not painful.
-As a simple check: your hand and fingers should stay warm, with normal colour and sensation.
-If they start to tingle, go numb, or look unusually pale or blue, the straps are too tight and should be loosened or the brace removed.
+Each strap wraps fully around the arm and can be tightened or loosened to adjust how firm the compression feels and how securely the brace sits.
+It should feel snug and supportive but never painful.
+As a simple check, your hand and fingers should stay warm, with normal colour and sensation.
+If you notice tingling, numbness, or your hand looks unusually pale or blue, the straps are too tight and should be loosened or the brace removed.
+It’s normal to need a few tries to find the right level of snugness.

-The inside of our brace uses a porous, moisture‑wicking cloth to draw sweat away from the skin.
-This, together with the breathable outer, helps reduce dampness and friction and lowers the risk of rubbing and chafing when the brace is worn for longer stretches.
-Our brace has smooth, rounded edges to help prevent rubbing, and the padding and edge finishing mean there are no sharp points to dig into your skin when you rest your arm on a surface.
+Inside, a porous, moisture‑wicking fabric helps draw sweat away from the skin.
+Together with the breathable outer layer, this reduces dampness and friction and lowers the risk of rubbing or chafing when the brace is worn for longer periods.
+The edges are smooth and rounded, and the padding and finishing prevent any sharp points from pressing into the skin when the arm rests on a surface.

 Rigid Dual Splints To Control Painful Movement

-Our NuovaHealth forearm brace contains two slim metal splints that run along its length on both sides.
-They are not removable.
-When the brace is wrapped around the arm and the straps are fastened, these splints form a firm frame along the part of the arm they cover.
+The NuovaHealth forearm brace contains two slim metal splints that run along its length on both sides.
+They are fixed in place and cannot be removed.
+When the brace is wrapped around the arm and the straps are fastened, these splints form a firm frame along the section of the arm they cover.

 • Closer to the wrist, over the lower forearm and wrist

-• The side splints help keep your wrist nearer the middle of its movement range and resist deep bending forwards or backwards.
+• The side splints help keep the wrist near the middle of its movement range and resist deep bending forwards or backwards.

-• They reduce sudden or large turning of the forearm, which can otherwise irritate the radioulnar joints and attached tendons.
+• They limit sudden or excessive turning of the forearm, which can otherwise irritate the radioulnar joints and attached tendons.

-• They support the tendons crossing the wrist, reducing sharp strain on these structures during gripping and lifting.
+• They support the tendons crossing the wrist, reducing sudden strain on these structures during gripping and lifting.

 • Centred on the middle of the forearm

-• The splints support the shafts of the radius and ulna, encouraging them to move more together and reducing independent bending or twisting.
+• The splints support the shafts of the radius and ulna, helping them move together and reducing independent bending or twisting.

-• The forearm muscle–tendon units work through a more controlled range, which lowers rapid changes in tension through the injured or irritated area.
+• The forearm muscle–tendon units work through a more controlled range, reducing sudden changes in tension through the irritated or healing area.

 • Closer to the elbow, over the upper forearm below the elbow

-• The splints back up the upper parts of the extensor and flexor/pronator muscles, near where they join the common extensor and flexor tendons at the elbow.
+• The splints support the upper parts of the extensor and flexor/pronator muscles, near where they join the common extensor and flexor tendons at the elbow.

-• They reduce how far and how quickly you move into positions that put the greatest strain through these tendon origins, which is particularly relevant for conditions often called tennis elbow and golfer’s elbow.
+• They limit how far and how quickly the arm moves into positions that place the greatest strain on these tendon origins.
+This is particularly helpful for conditions such as tennis elbow or golfer’s elbow.

 • Spanning the elbow region

-• When our brace covers part of the lower upper arm and part of the upper forearm, it can significantly limit elbow bending and straightening as well as forearm rotation.
+• When the brace extends from the lower upper arm to the upper forearm, it can significantly limit elbow bending and straightening as well as forearm rotation.

-• This can be useful for certain elbow‑related problems or after some operations when a clinician has advised keeping the elbow in a narrower range for a period.
+• This can be useful for certain elbow‑related problems or after some operations when a clinician has advised keeping the elbow within a narrower range for a period.

-• Holding the elbow completely rigid for long periods is not usually desirable, so this position should be used as directed and for a limited time.
+• Keeping the elbow completely still for long periods is not usually desirable, so this position should only be used under clinical guidance and for a limited time.

-By reducing the extremes and speed of the movements that most often trigger pain – deep wrist bending, forceful twisting, repeated high‑load elbow bending – the splints lower the strain on sore or healing tissues.
-Once you have chosen the position and fastened the straps, our brace is intended to stay in that place until you choose to take it off and reposition it.
+By reducing the extremes and speed of movements that most often trigger pain – deep wrist bending, forceful twisting, or repeated high‑load elbow bending – the splints lower strain on sore or healing tissues.
+After positioning and fastening the straps, the brace is intended to stay in that place until you remove or reposition it.
+That’s the main reason the splints matter: they keep movement within a safer, more comfortable range.

 Padded, Breathable Construction For Longer Wear

-For a brace to be useful, it has to be comfortable enough to wear at the times when support would help.
-Our design uses soft padding between the rigid splints and your skin to:
+For a brace to be effective, it must be comfortable enough to wear when support is most needed.
+Comfort matters — if a brace isn’t comfortable, it won’t be worn when it’s most needed.
+The design includes soft padding between the rigid splints and your skin to:

-• Spread out the pressure from the splints and straps, so one small area is less likely to become sore.
+• Distribute pressure from the splints and straps, so one small area is less likely to become sore.

-• Cushion the arm against the small bumps and knocks that are hard to avoid in daily life.
+• Cushion the arm against minor bumps or knocks that are hard to avoid during everyday movement.

-• Prevent harder edges from digging into the skin when you rest the arm on a surface.
+• Prevent harder edges from pressing into the skin when the arm rests on a surface.

-The porous inner cloth and breathable outer help keep the skin under the brace drier and cooler.
-This makes it more comfortable to wear our brace for several hours at work, during training, or overnight if needed, and can help reduce skin irritation for most people.
+The breathable outer layer and porous inner fabric help keep the skin under the brace drier and cooler.
+This makes it more comfortable to wear for several hours at work, during training, or overnight if needed, and helps to reduce skin irritation for most users.

-Because our brace is long enough to cover most of the forearm, you can choose where along the arm it sits, depending on where your symptoms are:
+Where you place the brace changes what it supports.
+Because the brace is long enough to cover most of the forearm, you can choose where along the arm it sits, depending on where symptoms are felt:

 • Centred on the forearm

-• Covers much of the area between wrist and elbow.
+• Covers much of the area between the wrist and elbow.

-• Useful for: general forearm muscle and tendon overuse, mid‑forearm sprains and strains, and diffuse aching from repeated gripping or lifting.
+• Helpful for general overuse of the forearm muscles and tendons, mid‑forearm sprains and strains, and diffuse aching from repeated gripping or lifting.

 • Closer to the wrist